 Moving your body is a great way to reset your mental and physical health.
 Go for a run, get a home workout in, or even simply taking a short walk can be great ways to get moving.
 If you’re looking into starting strength training try these resistance bands to start!
 They’re easily stored, easily used, and super versatile for a variety of workouts from strength training to yoga!

 Start by simply calling a friend or family member once a week to connect and check in on them, no work talk!
 Then work up to twice a week and then try to get out with friends at least once a month!
 This will encourage a healthier work-life balance and help keep you accountable for taking a break to have fun.

 While self care doesn’t always mean facemasks and wine, it does sometimes and when your biggest vice is overwork, sometimes forcing yourself to do nothing for 30 minutes is the best gift you can give to yourself.

 Some of our reader's favorite ways to take time for themselves is to cozy up in their beds and watch Netflix.
 Why?
 Because it can actually help ease your mind from thinking of all the tasks you need to do even just for 45 minutes.
-Here are some solid Netflix shows we think you might like
+Here are some solid Netflix shows we think you might like.

+Regardless of what ‘treat yourself’ looks like for you, being sure to incorporate it into your week can really help remove you, little by little, from hustle and burnout culture.
 Having a more balanced life will bring you more fulfillment than working 24/7 ever could; our value isn’t determined by how productive or successful we are and it’s high time we stop letting our bosses make us believe otherwise.